LogtalkDotOrg/logtalk3/examples/figures/NOTES.md

 The Logtalk versions of the examples use parametric objects and the coroutining library to approximate the semantics of the original examples.
 The object parameter variables approximate the concept of "net-variables" described in the paper.
-The implicit of the `dif/2` constraint is mentioned in the paper third page: "(The use of a special Prolog extension, ensuring all different variables to be bound to different objects, is essential in this example.
+The implicit use of the `dif/2` constraint is mentioned in the paper third page: "(The use of a special Prolog extension, ensuring all different variables to be bound to different objects, is essential in this example.
 Such an extension is also available in Prolog III.)".

 Note that the use of the coroutining library limits the backend Prolog systems that can be used to run this example to ECLiPSe, SICStus PRolog,